frozeman/feindura-flat-file-cms/library/NOTES.md

 if not,see <http://www.gnu.org/licenses/>.
 _____________________________________________

-This File contains internal notes, which are helpfull when editing on feindura.
+This File contains internal notes, which are helpful when editing on feindura.

 ### Temporary